Sandra Bolden Cunningham

-Sandra Bolden Cunningham (born September 4, 1950) is an American Democratic Party politician, who has been serving in the New Jersey State Senate since 2007, where she represents the 31st Legislative District.
+Sandra Bolden Cunningham (born September 4, 1950) is an American Democratic Party politician, who served in the New Jersey State Senate from 2007 to 2024, where she represented the 31st Legislative District.
 She was sworn into office on November 8, 2007.
 She is the widow of former Jersey City Mayor Glenn Cunningham, who died in 2004.

 Early life and education

 Sandra Bolden was born on September 4, 1950, and was raised in Newark.
 She graduated from West Side High School and received a B.A. from Bloomfield College with a major in liberal arts.

 Early career

 Bolden was an actress and was a part of the Negro Ensemble Company.
 She became the executive of the Hudson County Bar Association in 1988 after working various county jobs in Essex County.